uga-libraries/aip-aptrust/README.md

 ## Script Status

-* The script is tested on Windows 10 and partially tested on a Mac.
+* The script is tested on Windows 10 and Mac OS X.
 * AIPs made using this script have been successfully ingested into the APTrust demo.
 * Staff have not had an opportunity to provide feedback.